 Are you looking for a way to track your children’s knowledge of capital letters, lowercase letters, and letter sounds?
-This Letter Knowledge Assessment Resource has easy-to-read letters and simple pictures to help your kids easily identify letters and sounds so you accurately assess their knowledge.
+This Letter Knowledge Assessment Resource has easy-to-read letters and simple pictures to help your kids easily identify letters and sounds so you accurately assess their knowledge and track these pre-reading skills.

 Letter Knowledge Assessment Resource: